 Consider your trail options before heading out.
 Try choosing a trail with lots of rocks, logs, bridges, creeks, or boardwalks.
 Finding trails with things for kids to climb and play on will be more exciting for them.
 It can also spark their imagination and easily turn a walk in the woods into captaining a pirate ship through monster-infested waters.

-Our kids love trails on which they’ll have to cross bridges or step over creeks.
+Our kids love trails on which they’ll have to cross bridges or rock-hop through creeks.
 Think about ways they can be entertained along the hike with benches, playing in a shelter, or throwing rocks into a pond.
 Also, hikes with lots of animals, flowers, or mushrooms can also be very entertaining for kids.

-For older kids, the varying elements and changing surroundings will help hold their interest.
-You can remind them of the upcoming river crossing, or to watch for a specific species of tree found in that area, or even hand them the topographical map and have them find their location based on geological features.
+For older kids, quick changing surroundings will help hold their interest.
+You can remind them of the upcoming river crossing, or to watch for a specific species of tree found in that area, or even hand them the map and have them find their location based on geological features.

 2. Prepare, plan, and do it properly

 This tip is more about making sure you’re well prepared for the hike.
 Kids will be much happier to walk if their shoes fit properly or if they’re warm enough or not too hot.

 You may want to plan your hike for the time of day when your kids are most energetic.
 Also, if you are going on a longer hike and have younger kids is it possible to bring along an all-terrain stroller (we love our chariot! – tip: look for a second hand one as they are pricey but have great lasting quality), a wagon, or sled just in case?
 I’ve even seen this piggy-back strap thing but I haven’t used them so I have no idea how well they work.

 A few musts to bring along are sun hats, basic first aid supplies, lots of water, healthy snacks kids will eat, and a means of calling for help.
 The further you venture into the wild, the more supplies you should bring along.
 This is what we tend to put in our pack for a little day hike.